-Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies (WCAG2ICT) describes how the Web Content Accessibility Guidelines (WCAG) 2.0 can be applied to non-web information and communications technologies (ICT).
+Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT) describes how the Web Content Accessibility Guidelines (WCAG) can be applied to non-web information and communications technologies (ICT), including documents and software.
 It supports harmonized accessibility solutions across a range of technologies.

 Background: WCAG 2.0 is a normative web standard — it is a W3C Recommendation and an ISO International Standard (ISO/IEC 40500:2012) — that explains how to make web content (including static web pages, dynamic web applications, etc.) more accessible to people with disabilities.
+WCAG 2.1 was published in 2018 and WCAG 2.2 was published 2023.
 The WCAG Overview introduces the WCAG documents and links to supporting resources such as WCAG 2.0 at a Glance and How to Meet WCAG 2 (Quick Reference).

-This document: WCAG2ICT is a W3C Working Group Note that is informative — it is not normative and does not set requirements.
-It provides guidance on the application of WCAG 2.0 principles, guidelines, and success criteria to non-web documents and software.
-WCAG2ICT was developed to provide an authoritative interpretation of how WCAG 2.0 can apply in different contexts.
-For information on the scope of WCAG2ICT, see the WCAG2ICT Introduction.
+This document: WCAG2ICT is a W3C Group Note that is informative — it is not normative and does not set requirements.
+It provides guidance on the application of WCAG 2 principles, guidelines, and success criteria to non-web documents and software.
+WCAG2ICT was developed to provide an authoritative interpretation of how WCAG 2 can apply in different contexts.
+For information on the scope of WCAG2ICT, see the Introduction section of WCAG2ICT.

 Who WCAG2ICT is for

 WCAG2ICT is for ICT managers, ICT developers, policy makers, and others wanting to understand how WCAG 2 can be applied to non-web documents and software.